Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: Introduction

 This architecture offers three key advantages: modularity and agnosticism to particular LLMs or sensing toolkits enable rapid cross-platform portability; the semantic nature of affective descriptors facilitates auditing and human-in-the-loop oversight; compatibility with ongoing advances in affect recognition \cite{Liu2024OpenSet}, multitask multimodal emotion understanding \cite{Li2025EmoVerse}, and knowledge-based context integration \cite{Han2024Knowledge}, which allows the framework to evolve with the field.
 To evaluate this approach, we pose two research questions: \begin{itemize} \item \textbf{RQ1}: Does integrating non-verbal context through prompting improve perceived empathy and safety-aligned behavior? \item \textbf{RQ2}: How do users experience conversational smoothness and alignment when generation is conditioned on real-time affective signals? \end{itemize}

-We address these questions through a mixed-methods evaluation combining an internal usability study (N=5) with an LLM-as-a-Judge protocol organized around three rubrics—Empathy Support, Safety Boundary, and System-Prompt Adherence—to ensure explicit and auditable evaluation.
+We address these questions through a mixed-methods evaluation combining an internal usability study (N=5) with an LLM-as-a-Judge protocol organized around three rubrics (i.e., Empathy Support, Safety Boundary, and System-Prompt Adherence) to ensure explicit and auditable evaluation.
 Preliminary findings suggest that non-verbal context is consistently integrated into responses and effectively shapes both tone and supportive strategies, though we also identify failure modes, including verbosity and occasional misaligned suggestions that highlight important design trade-offs.

-This paper proceeds as follows: we first review the theoretical foundations and empirical advances motivating our approach, then present the Empathic Prompting framework and implementation details, followed by our evaluation methodology and findings.
-We conclude with design implications, ethical considerations, and recommendations for future large-scale, IRB-approved studies centered on user experience and outcome measures.
+This paper proceeds as follows: Section \ref{sec:background} reviews the theoretical foundations and empirical advances motivating our approach, then presents the Empathic Prompting framework and implementation details (Section ~\ref{sec:system}), followed by our evaluation methodology and findings (Sections ~\ref{sec:use_case} and ~\ref{sec:results}, respectively).
+Finally, Section \ref{sec:disc_concl} concludes the work, discussing the obtained results and design implications, ethical considerations, and recommendations for future large-scale, IRB-approved studies centered on user experience and outcome measures.